How To Arrange A Living Room With A Fireplace

 Wanna make your home look expensive when you don’t have the luxury of a high budget?
 Get my expert tips!

-If you want to replace your boring ceiling lights, here are a few boob light alternatives.
+If you want to jazz up those old hallway ceiling lights, here are a few boob light replacements.

 Are you looking to decorate on a budget?
-Check out these clever ideas.
+Check out these clever ideas that won’t break the bank.

-If you want to spruce your backyard, check out this round-up of the best outdoor patio furniture, and if you’re on a budget, pop over to the affordable outdoor furniture round-up.
+If you’re looking to spruce your backyard for summer, don’t miss this round-up of modern outdoor patio furniture, and if you’re on a tight budget, check out this round-up of affordable outdoor furniture.

 Here are seven genius ways to hang a picture, including hanging art with two hooks, hanging a gallery wall with no tools, and hanging a picture without damaging wallpaper.